4th Medical Battalion (United States Marine Corps)

 4th Medical Battalion is a unit of the United States Marine Corps, staffed by personnel from both the United States Marine Corps and the United States Navy that provides medical support to United States Marine Corps forces.
 The unit is based out of San Diego, California and falls under the command of the 4th Marine Logistics Group and the Marine Forces Reserve.

-Mission

-Provide health service support to the Marine Expeditionary Force (MEF) and command, control, and command support functions for 4th Medical Battalion, Marine Logistics Group (MLG).
-Tasks to support this mission include 1) Provide command and control and command support functions for the operation of the battalion, to include personnel administrative support, supply, maintenance, and transportation support.
-2) Provide medical health care services regulating and medical health care services data coordination.
-3) Provide medical health care services augmentation to the companies of the battalion.
-4) Provide limited mental health services and support.